James Heneghan's Bolton Wanderers v Northampton Town preview

 Record v Bolton: P12 W5 D1 L6

-Cobblers connection: Matty Taylor is the obvious candidate here but he’s not the only current Cobblers player who will be heading back to his former club this weekend.
-Keshi Anderson, currently on loan at Sixfields, spent a frustrating five months at the Macron earlier this season, scoring just once and making only a handful of starts.
-If selected this weekend, he will have the opportunity to prove to Phil Parkinson and co what they were missing out on.
+Cobblers connection: Matty Taylor is the obvious candidate here but he’s not the only current Cobblers player who will be heading back to a former club this weekend.
+Keshi Anderson, currently on loan at Sixfields, spent a frustrating five months at the Macron, scoring just once and making only a handful of starts.
+If selected, he will have the opportunity to prove to Phil Parkinson and co what they were missing out on this weekend.

 Opposition view: After big wins over Fleetwood and Gillingham, Trotters boss Phil Parkinson told the Bolton News this week: “We have to remember the hard work that got us those results.
 There has been a good work ethic across the team and that is what we need to show against Northampton at the weekend.”